-Perhaps as a result of the tighter funding environment, entrepreneurs are focusing on monetising faster and enabling profitable growth as soon as possible.
-Startups founded in 2022, the most recent year where we have a full year of analysable data, are 60% more likely to start collecting revenue within their first year, and 57% more likely to process \$1 million within their first year, than those founded in 2019.
+Source: Crunchbase (2024), Stripe data (March 2024) Perhaps as a result of the tighter funding environment, entrepreneurs are focusing on monetizing faster and enabling profitable growth as soon as possible.
+Startups founded in 2022, the most recent year where we have a full year of analyzable data, are 60% more likely to start collecting revenue within their first year, and 57% more likely to process \$1 million within their first year, than those founded in 2019.

-Checkout and Payment Links are the most common products used by startups on Stripe, because they combine power with simplicity.
-This year, we've made Checkout and Payment Links more customisable, with custom fields to collect tailored information such as delivery instructions or order numbers, support for no-cost orders, new buy buttons, limits for subscriptions to avoid duplicative subscriptions, and payment link limits, such that a payment link expires after a specific number of payments.
+Checkout and Payment Links are the most common products used by startups on Stripe, since they combine power with simplicity.
+This year, we've made Checkout and Payment Links more customizable, with custom fields to collect tailored information like delivery instructions or order numbers, support for no-cost orders, new buy buttons, limits for subscriptions to avoid duplicative subscriptions, and payment link limits, such that a payment link expires after a specific number of payments.
 With Embedded Checkout, we've also found a way to implement a very long-time feature request: you can now place Checkout directly on your site, without a redirect.

-Today, one in six new Delaware corporations incorporates with Stripe Atlas, and, to date, the 50,000+ companies that have started with Atlas are on track to collectively earn \$5 billion a year in revenue.
-We continue to make Atlas the simplest way to start a startup, now filing your 83(b) tax option election for you - a critical tax step once easily missed by founders.
+Today, one in six new Delaware corporations incorporates with Stripe Atlas, and, to date, the 50,000+ companies that have started with Atlas are on pace to collectively earn \$5 billion a year in revenue.
+We continue to make Atlas the simplest way to start a startup, now filing your 83(b) election for you-a critical tax step once easily missed by founders.
 We're also seeing more cross-border founding teams in the businesses being built with Atlas: this year, a record 21% of new companies with multiple founders have founders residing in different countries.
-For example, the founders of Dust Moto, an electric dirt bike company, reside in Oregon and London.
-They are set to release its first bike, the Model\1, in the summer of 2025.
+For example, the founders of Dust Moto, an electric dirt bike company, reside in Bend, OR, and London, UK.
+They are set to release its first bike, the Model_1, in the summer of 2025.

 In 2023, the influx of AI companies onto Stripe grew even larger.
-Twice as many AI companies went live on Stripe compared to 2022, including new trailblazers such as Perplexity and Mistral.
-They join leaders such as OpenAI, Anthropic, and Midjourney, which continue to expand their offerings and launch new products with Stripe.
+Twice as many AI companies went live on Stripe compared to 2022, including new trailblazers like Perplexity and Mistral.
+They join leaders like OpenAI, Anthropic, and Midjourney, which continue to expand their offerings and launch new products with Stripe.
 Aggregate revenue from AI companies grew by 249% in 2023, and, of course, AI was a major tailwind for countless companies across Stripe that do not self-identify as "AI companies" per se.

-Although headlines inevitably index on the most legible figures, such as declining venture dollars, our net assessment is that the startup ecosystem is more vibrant than ever before.
+While headlines inevitably index on the most legible figures, such as declining venture dollars, our net assessment is that the startup ecosystem is more vibrant than ever before.